vaadin/charts/README.md

 ## License & Author

-This Add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
+This Add-on is distributed under [Vaadin Commercial License and Service Terms version 2](https://vaadin.com/commercial-license-and-service-terms) (VCL-2).
 For license terms, see LICENSE.txt.

 Vaadin Charts is written by Vaadin Ltd.